fcaione/fcaione/README.md

 ***

-#### I am an analytically-driven software engineer interested in the intersection between rhetoric and coding.
-Through combining technical skills with a strong understanding of communication and audience, I strive to create programs that not only function efficiently, but also effectively communicate their value to users.
-This unique blend of technical and rhetorical expertise results in software that is both highly functional and compelling to its user.
+#### I am an software engineer based in NY.
+I love video games, alternative rock, and board games.
+Feel free to connect with me to talk about any of my projects or any intersecting interests :)

 <!--